Hidden in the lush, emerald labyrinth encircling the Fountain, four figures prowled the ceremony's edge, senses alert for the slightest threat.

 Suddenly, an avalanche of rocks thundered down, blocking their path.
 The earth split into crumbling, brown chasms that devoured the ground beneath their feet.

-With the hope of exploring the lost underground villages, they fled to the surface, dazed by the chaos.
+With the hope of exploring the lost underground villages, they fled to the surface, dazed by the chaos that had engulfed them.
 Beneath them, ancient structures twisted into a swirling vortex of ruin and blinding light, exposing the staggering depths they had reached.

 As a chunk of earth crashed down, casting much of the room into shadow, Telos fell silent, lost in contemplation.